-Budget % of Total Budget Actual Costs Incurred as of 31-Dec-99 % of Budget Expended as of 31-Dec-99 % of Cost Expensed ts to Be: Amortized
+% of Total Actual Costs Incurred as of % of Budget Expended as of % of Cos ts to Be:

+Budget Budget 31-Dec-99 31-Dec-99 Expensed Amortized

 Consulting \$ 175 9% 34 19% 100% 0%

 Inventory 70 4% 60 86% 100% 0%

 Testing 82 4% 28 34% 100% 0%

 Remediation 1,520 80% 1,344 88% 15% 85%

 Resources 53 3% 36 68% 100% 0%

-Total \$1,900 ======= 100% 1,502 79% 12% == ======== 88%
+Total \$1,900 100% 1,502 79% 12% 88%

 In accordance with recently issued accounting guidelines on how Year 2000 costs should be recognized for financial statement purposes, United recognized as current period expense all costs associated with the consulting, inventory, testing and resources components of the Year 2000 budget.
-The costs associated with remediation, which comprised approximately 90% of the Year 2000 expenditures, are primarily related to the installation of a new wide-area desktop computer network ("WAN") that replaced virtually all of the desktop computers, file servers and peripheral equipment.
-In addition to being Year 2000 compliant, the new WAN provides United with a uniform standard desktop computer configuration, internal and external e-mail capability, Internet access and savings on telephone communication costs through utilization of the WAN communications backbone for voice communication.
-United intends to leverage this new WAN technology to increase the levels of employee productivity and improve operating efficiency.
-The costs of the WAN component of the Year 2000 remediation budget is being recognized over a useful life of three years at a cost of approximately \$450,000 per year starting in the first quarter of 1999.
+The costs associated with remediation, which comprised approximately 90% of the Year 2000 expenditures, are primarily related to the installation of a new wide-area desktop computer network that replaced virtually all of the desktop computers, file servers and peripheral equipment.
+In addition to being Year 2000 compliant, the new network provides United with a uniform standard desktop computer configuration, internal and external e-mail capability, Internet access and savings on telephone communication costs through utilization of the network communications backbone for voice communication.
+United intends to leverage this new network technology to increase the levels of employee productivity and improve operating efficiency.
+The costs of the network component of the Year 2000 remediation budget is being recognized over a useful life of three years at a cost of approximately \$450,000 per year starting in the first quarter of 1999.
 This annual cost does not include any of the anticipated savings that United expects to achieve through improved operating efficiency and reduced telecommunications costs.